silasnevstad/GPT-Extension-VSCode/README.md

 GPT: Change Model - Select from given models.

-GPT: Change Token Limit - Enter a new limit on the API.
+GPT: Change Token Limit (Only Davinci) - Enter a new limit on the API.
 (Can't be default API key)

 ## Known Issues